How to Do Swimming Pool Repair: Comprehensive Guide

 6. Fill the Pool:

-• Once the surface is fully cured, begin refilling the pool with water.
+• Once cured, refill the pool with water.

-• Monitor the filling process to ensure no damage occurs to the new surface.
+• Monitor the filling process to avoid damaging the new surface.

-• Balance the water chemistry and add the necessary chemicals to ensure a safe swimming environment.
+• Balance the water chemistry and add necessary chemicals for a safe swimming environment.

 What Are the Essential Tools and Materials for Pool Repair?